 Viñales National Park

-Viñales Valley was named a UNESCO World Heritage Site in 1999 due to its dramatic landscape of karst limestone domes called mogotes, traditional agricultural methods of farming, and rich cultural history.
+Viñales Valley was named a UNESCO World Heritage Site due to its dramatic landscape of karst limestone domes called mogotes, traditional agricultural methods of farming, and rich cultural history.

 The valley was formed underwater, rising from the sea millions of years ago.
 Ancient ocean fossils can still be found in the caves that dot the landscape.

-The New York Times called Viñales one of the top places to visit in 2016.
+The New York Times called Viñales one of the top places to visit.

 But aside from being a beautiful travel destination, Viñales is known for the quality of its tobacco.
 I’m not a “smoker” per se, but I do enjoy the occasional cigar at the end of a big trek or for special occasions.